-We are party to an employment agreement with Mr. Goodfield.
-The employment agreement provides for the payment of a base salary and certain other benefits.
-Mr. Goodfield is also eligible to earn an annual bonus equal to a percentage of base salary.
+We are party to employment agreements with Mr. Goodfield and Mr. Nichols.
+The employment agreements provide for the payment of a base salary and certain other benefits.
+Mr. Goodfield and Mr. Nichols are also eligible to earn an annual bonus equal to a percentage of base salary.